12 Best Things To Do In Connemara, Ireland

 2. Explore Clifden

-The town is very picturesque and there are a number of cute shops and convivial pubs to while away the hours in.
+The town is very picturesque and there are some cute shops and convivial pubs to while away the hours in.
 Most pubs also have live music in the evenings, so it’s a great place if you’re keen to listen to some traditional Irish folk music.

 3. Clifden Castle

-Constructed in the early 19th Century, the Clifden Castle is now a ruined manor house that hasn’t been inhabited since 1935 and today it has fallen to ruin.
+Constructed in the early 19th Century, the Clifden Castle hasn’t been inhabited since 1935 and today it has fallen to ruin.
 You can pay a visit to the castle free of charge and it is an interesting insight into the history of Ireland spanning the past two centuries.

 Clifden Castle